dotnet/runtime/docs/coreclr/building/freebsd-instructions.md

 ```
 janhenke@freebsd-frankfurt:~/git/coreclr % ls ~/coreclr-demo/runtime/
-System.Console.dll  System.Diagnostics.Debug.dll  corerun  libcoreclr.so  libcoreclrpal.so  mscorlib.dll
+System.Console.dll  System.Diagnostics.Debug.dll  corerun  libcoreclr.so  libcoreclrpal.so  System.Private.CoreLib.dll
 ```

 Download Dependencies
 =====================

-The rest of the assemblies you need to run are presently just facades that point to mscorlib.
+The rest of the assemblies you need to run are presently just facades that point to System.Private.CoreLib.
 We can pull these dependencies down via NuGet (which currently requires Mono).

 Create a folder for the packages: